-3.4 Other Policies and Laws Relevant in Addressing ML 1.
-Disposable bags are a huge source of environmental pollution.
-In Iran, several NGOs have geared up to raise public awareness about the environmental impacts of plastic bags, which has helped designate July 12 as the National Plastic-Bag Free Day 2.
-DOE has a three-year plan aimed at eliminating plastic shopping bags in the capital Tehran.
-The plan focuses on three main objectives: (a) reducing the production and distribution of plastic bags, (b) avoiding their use and replacing them with fabric bags and other reusable alternatives, and (c) reusing the existing bags.
-DOE will cooperate with supermarkets to phase out plastic bags and replace them with eco-friendly alternatives.
-To achieve the target indicators defined in the Concept, to introduce the collection, transportation, processing, reclamation and disposal of solid waste, as well as to streamline and systematize the work of the secondary raw materials market, a regulatory legal framework has been created.
-Thus, amendments were made to the Environmental Code on Waste Management.
-The Environmental Code of the Republic of Kazakhstan and the Law of the Republic of Kazakhstan "On Local State Governance and Self-Government in the Republic of Kazakhstan" entrusted local executive bodies with the obligation to organize a separate adopted a number of regulatory legal acts.
-1. To increase the efficiency of activities in the field of waste management, including combating litter, legal instruments related to minimization of offenses and implementation of relevant legislation are required.
-2. The Codex on Administrative Offenses of 30.12.2001 provides for administrative offenses in the field of environmental protection.
-Appropriate penalties for: (a) non-compliance with environmental and sanitary- epidemiological requirements under the production and consumption waste management; (b) violation of the rules for the protection of water bodies; (c) violation of water use rules; and (d). violations of the special regime for economic activities on the coastal protective strip of a water body, and in the water protective zone of a water body.
-3. Sanctions are also provided for non-compliance with requirements, including water See point "Policy and Laws on marine litter" above. --- -- -- --- ---
+2. DOE h plan aim plastic s the capit plan foct main obj reducing and distr bags, (b) use and with fabi reusable (c) reusi bags.
+DO with sup phase ou and repla eco-frier 3.
+A prof imposed plastic w the offic (headqua provincia the coun January regulatory legal framework has been created.
+Thus, amendments were made to the environmental Code on Waste Management.
+2. The Environmental Code of the Republic of Kazakhstan and the Law of the Republic of Kazakhstan "On Local State Governance and Self-Government in the Republic of Kazakhstan" entrusted local executive bodies with the obligation to organize a separate collection at the waste generating sources, disposal and recycling of SDW.
+3. The Law "On Government Procurement" provides for priority on goods produced from recycled materials in the territory of the Republic of Kazakhstan during public procurement.
+Appropriate penalties for: (a) non- compliance with environmental and sanitary-epidemiological requirements under the production and consumption waste management; (b) violation of the rules for the protection of water bodies; (c) violation of water use rules; and (d). violations of the special regime for economic activities on the coastal protective strip of a water body, and in the water protective zone of a water body.
+3. Sanctions are also provided for non-compliance with requirements, including water legislation and waste management. -- --- --- --